 A: Upper back pain is usually a chronic issue and will respond best to heat.
 If there is a recent injury use ice for 3 days then switch over to heat.

 Can heat make back pain worse?

-A: Yes, there are serious conditions that may cause low back pain such as infection, cancer, acute injuries that if heat is used it may make back pain worse.
+A: Yes, there are serious conditions that may cause low back pain such as infection, cancer, and acute injuries.
+If heat is used here, it may make back pain worse.

 Ice or heat for a pulled muscle?